209 Lebanese Wine Club

 On top of that, as a club member, you'll get exclusive invitations to all our wine tastings, tours, and events.
 You'll also benefit from a 10% discount on each and every order you place on our website!

-Subscribe now for 6 months, at $35/month, and start exploring new and exquisite Lebanese wines while saving time and money!
+Subscribe now for 6 months, and start exploring new and exquisite Lebanese wines while saving time and money!

 Read the amazing story behind this unique white wine and give it a try.

 Sobbaghieh (from the word "sabgha" meaning dye or stain) is a native Lebanese grape.
 It belongs, in fact, to the varieties of grapes that are characterized by their special flesh and juice that are both red in color, unlike other types of red grapes.
 This is due to the presence of anthocyanin pigments within the pulp of the grape itself and gives wines a higher level of tannins.

 Behind this dense crimson red grape lies a story that travels back to our ancestors' days.
 In the villages nested in the mountains of Lebanon, Sobbaghieh was mainly used to dye vinegar.
 As the years went by and old traditions were forgotten, so was the Sobbaghieh.
 That is, until, Fadi Gerges, founder and owner of Château Cana, decided otherwise; everything Mother Nature has to offer is a gift.
 Therefore, Fadi who was always an explorer at heart, decided to experiment with the Sobbaghieh grapes and use them to make wine.